 The current SOI is proposed to be reduced to 10,270 acres which is a 15 percent reduction.
-There has been no significant development activity since the previous MSR was written in 2011.
 The SOI reduction will remove portions of Del Norte County designated Resource Conservation Areas and Agriculture General that are adjacent to federal and state conservation areas (Initial Study Municipal Service Review and Sphere of Influence Update 2011).
 The City is responsible for water service to Pelican Bay State Prison but has no obligation to provide fire or law enforcement services.
 Figure 1 shows the City Boundary and the current and proposed SOI.
-The Crescent City Urban Boundary (Figure 1), as designated in the Crescent City and County of Del Norte General Plans, is the area surrounding the City limits that encompasses all land considered for future water and sewer service expansion and thus, for urban development and expansion.
-This area includes 4,221 acres, which means the city would need to annex almost 850 acres per year during the five-year SOI planning cycle to consider including more outlying areas within its SOI in the future.
+The Crescent City Urban Boundary (Figure 1), includes 4,221 acres as designated in the Crescent City and County of Del Norte General Plans, and is the area surrounding the City limits that encompasses all land considered for future water and sewer service expansion and thus, for urban development and expansion.